WASP-43

+Nomenclature

+The designation WASP-43 indicates that this was the 43rd star found to have a planet by the Wide Angle Search for Planets.

+In August 2022, this planetary system was included among 20 systems to be named by the third NameExoWorlds project.
+The approved names, proposed by a team from Romania, were announced in June 2023.
+WASP-43 is named Gnomon and its planet is named Astrolábos, after the gnomon and the Greek word for the astrolabe.

 Observational history

 WASP-43 was first observed by the WASP-South part of the planet-searching SuperWASP project between January and May 2009.
 It was determined from the collected data that WASP-43 could potentially host a planet that transited, or crossed in front of, its host star as seen from Earth.
 Later observations by both the WASP-South and SuperWASP-North sections of SuperWASP between January and May 2010 yielded a total of 13,768 data points.

 Scientists interpreted that a 0.81-day orbit of a possible planet from the data, and followed up with observations using the CORALIE spectrograph on the Leonhard Euler Telescope at Chile's La Silla Observatory.
 CORALIE provided radial velocity measurements that indicated that WASP-43 was being transited by a planet that was 1.8 times Jupiter's mass, now dubbed WASP-43b.
 Another follow-up using the TRAPPIST telescope further defined the light curve of the body transiting WASP-43.

 WASP-43b's discovery was reported on April 15, 2011 in the journal Astronomy and Astrophysics.